 This PowerPoint and all handouts are available for your own private use.
 Please let me know how to get in touch with you so I can email you how to access the information.
-You can also sign up for my newsletter if you are interested.
+You can also sign up for the JMYS email newsletter if you are interested.